haydenwalker980/dtel/docs/Payment.md

 ## Using your balance
 ### Renew your number
-`>dial *233` or `>balance` in the channel that has DTel service enabled, then type the amount of months you want to renew for.
+Type `>dial *233` in the channel that has DTel service enabled, then type the amount of months you want to renew for.
 It costs 500 credits to extend a number by a month.

-### Send messages
+### Send text messages to another number
 Each `>message` use costs you 2 credits.